techdoer/ostlog/README.md

 # ostlog
-ostlog is a simple data model and related impplementations to help families start with self-tracking and more generally, the digitization of their health, growth and well-being related data.
+A simple data model and related implementations to help families start with self-tracking and the digitization of their health, growth and well-being related data.

 ostlog is designed on the following principles: